kvnwong/kvnwong.github.io/index.md

 	request.setRequestHeader('Accept', 'application/vnd.twitchtv.v4+json');

+###Handling API Response

+We now move onto how we will handle the API response.
+A response using the provided URL and headers will be returned in JSON format.
+The repsonse will be a single object as seen below.

+![clip response]clipresponse.JPG

+What we are specifically interested for embedding a clip is the embed_html portion of the JSON object.
+We will now access and add the embed_html to our webpage using the clipsLoaded function.

+     request.addEventListener('load', clipsLoaded);

+The above line will execute the clipsLoaded function once the GET request has been loaded.

+    function clipsLoaded() {

+    var clipList = JSON.parse(request.responseText);
+    var clipsDisplay = document.getElementById('clips-display');
+    clipItem = document.createElement('div');
+	clipItem.innerHTML = clipList.embed_html;
+	clipsDisplay.appendChild(clipItem);
+	}

+Let's go over what is happening in the clipsLoaded function:

+    var clipList = JSON.parse(request.responseText);

+This line will parse the JSON object returned by the request into javascript object such that we can access each indiviual element of the object more easily.

+    var clipsDisplay = document.getElementById('clips-display');
+    clipItem = document.createElement('div');
+	clipItem.innerHTML = clipList.embed_html;
+	clipsDisplay.appendChild(clipItem);

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.